 Microfluidic Device Manufacturing

 Additive manufacturing has emerged as a powerful platform to fabricate 3D functional microfluidic systems from a variety of polymeric materials.
-This outstanding technology enables investigators to build microstructures with complex shapes and geometries in a short time.
+Microfluidics enables investigators to build microstructures with complex shapes and geometries in a short time.
 3D Printing is shaping the future of the microfluids industry like hardly any other process.
 3D printing can be used to effectively reduce the time between design and practical experimentation, from weeks to hours, which greatly accelerates the research and development process for microfluidic applications and devices.
 Commonly available 3D printers are not suitable for creating fluidically-sealed devices, you need an precise and accurate printer like the Asiga MAX X27.

 Our Notable Microfluidic Partners